Skip to content

 • Set Start Node = answer.

-5. Un-check Auto Create On Connect — this tutorial wires the lifecycle explicitly so the session is configured before the agent is created.
+6. Un-check Auto Create On Connect — this tutorial wires the lifecycle explicitly so you control exactly when the agent is created.

 7. Create a C# script TryllDemo.cs and attach it to the same GameObject: